Your Ultimate Guide to Climbing Mount Shasta via Avalanche Gulch - California Fourteener

 So we crossed the bergschrund via a snow bridge and then enjoyed the longest glissade I've ever done in my whole life.
 For those of you who don't know what glissading is, it's basically like sliding down the mountain on your butt, mountaineering axe in hand in case things get out of hand, but the snow was perfect.
 We butt-glided down those slopes basically all the way back to base camp, thousands of feet.

-Ok.
-I'm done.
-It was just insane, and fun, and such a relief to my mind.
-It would have been a very, VERY longer day had we descended down climbing that route.
+It was just insane, and fun, and such a relief to my mind (and knees).
+It would have been a very, VERY longer day had we descended by foot down that climbing route.

-Then it went like this: flip flops, clean clothes, drop off gear, and pizza.
+Then it went like this: flip flops, clean clothes, drop off rental gear, and eat pizza.

-That moment you've been waiting for.. when you get to talk with your climbing friends about the craziness that ensued and the summit achieved all in the presence of your own personal pizza and flip flops.
+That moment you've been waiting for... when you get to talk with your climbing friends about the craziness that you just survived and the summit achieved all in the presence of your own personal pizza and flip flops.